vaiish371/tp/docs/UserGuide.md

     Lecture: MONDAY, 16:00-18:00 (Zoom)
 ---------------------------------------------------------------------
 ```

+In the example we have used till now, we had added a CS2113T Lecture that will occur on Friday from 4pm to 6pm over Zoom.
+The above command can be used to change the day from `FRIDAY` to `MONDAY`.
 ***

 ### 2.3.4 Listing Timetable Lessons: `list timetable`
-Lists the lessons in the timetable for the module you have selected.
+This command allows you to list all the lessons in the timetable for the module you have selected.

 Format: `list timetable`